flatironinstitute/sciware/20_Documentation/main.md

 	- the **concept** (usage of `T`) requires `T` to support `T()` and `operator+=<T>`.
 * What about R, Python, or Julia?
-    - how did you document argument and return types?
+    - how did you document argument and return types? and shapes?
-    - what types of objects can be passed in?  what shapes? (e.g., matrix, 3D array, list, etc)
     - did you consider non-numeric inputs?
-    - how about clients adding integers and strings?
+    - how about clients mixing numbers and strings?

 ## Exericse 2